andrewschmidgit/obs-setup/README.md

 # Introduction
 This document tells you how to install OBS Studio, how to configure it initially, how to add [Scenes](#setup-scenes) and [Sources](#setup-input-devices-per-scene).
-I highly recommend reading this and then following the example over at [example](example.md)
+I highly recommend reading this and then following the example [here](example.md)

 # Install